Join our network. Make change happen.

 Benefits of energy efficiency programs for residential buildings in Bahrain

 This paper outlines the approach and the cost-effectiveness potential for designing and retrofitting residential buildings to be energy-efficient in Bahrain.
-The analysis is focused on residential buildings since these buildings consume over 48% of the total electricity used in Bahrain.
+The analysis is focused on residential buildings since these buildings

 Policy Group(s):